Faux16/crml/wiki/Guides/Executive-Reporting.md

 ### 1. Use the Distribution Chart

-From the web platform, export the loss distribution chart:
+From CRML Studio, export the loss distribution chart:

 ```
 [Include histogram showing most losses are small, few are large]